gig-tech/demo-terraform-ansible-kubespray/README.md

 # Demo of Terraform, Ansible and Kubespray integration

-With the code in this repository you can meneja the meneja infrastructure
+This repo serves as an example as how to set up a kubernetes cluster on OpenvCloud.

-This consists of
+The repo consists of
 * terraform configuration to manage the cloudspaces and create the virtual machines
 * ansible configuration to configure the virtual machines
 * kubespray configuration to deploy the kubernetes cluster